Quantum Computation of Prime Number Functions

-The full power of the Grover algorithm becomes manifest when it is combined with the efficient quantum Fourier transform.
-The Quantum Counting algorithm \cite{BHT} is based on the idea that the Grover module is followed by an appropriate controlled phase gate in such a way that, after completion of the series of calls to the oracle, a quantum Fourier transform is performed to read the number of solutions to the oracle.
-In our case, the Quantum Counting algorithm that makes use of our Grover primality oracle allows to compute the number of solutions $M=\pi(2^n)=\pi(x)$ with a bounded error.
-To be precise, it will produce an estimate $\tilde M$ to the actual number of solutions $M$ to the oracle such that \be \left|\tilde M- M\right|< \frac{2 \pi}{c} M^{1/2}+ \frac{\pi^2}{c^2}, \ee where $c$ is a constant, using only $c \, N^{1/2} =c \, x^{1/2}$ calls to the oracle, that is time steps.
-Given that $\pi(x)\sim x/\log x$, our quantum algorithm can verify the prime counting function with an accuracy \be \left|\tilde\pi(x)-\pi(x)\right|< \frac{2 \pi}{c} \frac{x^{1/2}}{\log^{1/2} x} \ee and $O(n=\log(x))$ space allocation.These results provide an exponential gain with respect to knwon classical algorithms, when considering the need for both time and memory resources.
+These results provide an exponential gain with respect to known classical algorithms, when considering the need for both time and memory resources.
 The classical computation of $\pi(x)$ of use was proposed by Lagarias, Miller, and Odlyzko \cite{LMO}, who refined the Meissel-Lehmer method.